colleen547/matplotlib-challenge/README.md

 - A scatter plot of average tumor volume vs. mouse weight for the Capomulin treatment regimen was generated.<br>

 Finally, the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment were calculated.
-And the linear regression model was plotted on top of the previous scatter plot.<br>
+  - The linear regression model was plotted on top of the previous scatter plot.<br>

 Please note the proper use of labeling for each of the plots, including properties such as: plot titles, axis labels, legend labels, x-axis and y-axis limits, etc.